Credential: Ontario Graduate Certificate Program Code: 27551 Length: 3 semesters

 Humber offers a variety of scholarships each year.

 Applications to Humber are made through ontariocolleges.ca.
 Be sure to submit your application by the equal consideration deadline of February 1.
 You may apply after February 1, however, post-February 1 applications will be considered on a first-come, first-served basis depending on the availability of the space in the program.
 To check program availability refer to the Campus/Availability listing on Humber's program pages or ontariocolleges.ca.

 If you’re an international student, you can apply directly to Humber via our International Centre.

 In order to continue with your application for Arts Administration and Cultural Management, you must complete this step in the application process.
 Applicant selection is based on academic criteria and results of these secondary requirements.
 This contains all the information required to prepare and submit secondary requirements for consideration.
 If you have any questions, please contact Admissions.

-Applicants are required to submit a resume and cover letter and attend an orientation interview.
+Applicants are required to submit a resume, cover letter and statement of interest.